mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

 Creating Player-Config Groups
 -----------------------------

-Now, let's imagine that we have a couple of players who have saved their player profiles, so that they can resume progress when they play our game.
+Suppose that we have a couple of players who have saved their player profiles, so that they can resume progress when they play our game.
 Let's mock-up these player configs and then add them to the config store.

 .. code-block:: python
    :caption: Creating player-profile configs